1. How to contact us

-If you wish to stop receiving marketing communications, you can contact us by email at firstname.lastname@example.org at any time, by writing to us at Customer Services, Unit 1411 Charlton Court, Gloucester Business Park, Brockworth, Gloucester, Gloucestershire GL3 4AE or by clicking on the unsubscribe link which will be located in all our electronic marketing communications.
+If you wish to stop receiving marketing communications, you can contact us by email at firstname.lastname@example.org at any time, by writing to us at Customer Services, Unit 1144 Regent Court, The Square, Gloucester Business Park, Brockworth, Gloucester, GL3 4AD or by clicking on the unsubscribe link which will be located in all our electronic marketing communications.

 12. Your rights

 You have certain rights in relation to your personal information.
 If you would like further information in relation to these or would like to exercise any of them, please contact us by email at email@example.com at any time.
 You have the right to request that we:

 (a) provide access to any personal information we hold about you;

 (b) update any of your personal information which is out of date or incorrect;